JaqueCroissant/equipment-status/README.md

-While generally forgiving in the formats of various inputs, one must adhere strictly to the "State" parameter, as it only has 3 valid inputs;
+While generally forgiving in the formats of various inputs, one must adhere strictly to the "State" parameter, as it only has 3 valid values;

 "**Stopped**", "**Transitioning**" and "**Running**"

 Enjoy!